tito433/dress-code/README.md

 | <b>Color</b>  | Red  | Black | Red | Black | Black  |  |  |

 You do this for the rest of the alphabets.
 Now you have the idea.
-Write a novel or poem or send secret message.
-Here's the app output:
+Write a novel or poem or send secret messages.
+Here's the app user interface:

 ![Demo](public/demo.png)